BuildOnViction/docs/docs/masternode/tomox-sdk.md

 Ledger required HTTPS to work properly with your DEX.
 On testnet, you can only use HD path `44/60` for your ledger, path `44/889` is only supported on mainnet.

+**Error: Cannot get tokens or pairs**

+You need to wait for until your fullnode pass the block number that you registered your relayer to see the pairs.